timescale/docs/tutorials/financial-ingest-real-time/index.md

 start receiving data in real-time during market hours.

-When you complete this tutorial, you'll have a data pipeline set up that ingests real-time financial data into your Timescale.
+When you complete this tutorial, you'll have a data pipeline set up that ingests real-time financial data into your $COMPANY.

 This tutorial uses Python and the API
 [wrapper library][twelve-wrapper] provided by Twelve Data.